Teaching and Learning in Science

 In the science investigation below, Year 5 investigated which material would be the most effective for creating an astronaut's space suit.

 As part of their 'Time Traveller' project, Year 5 described the changes as humans develop to old age.
 Children researched the stages of gestation in humans using photographs, books and laptops and then presented their information in written reports.
 They then compared human gestation with that of various animals.
+Year 5 also designed posters to present information about the importance of hygiene to help keep our bodies healthy.

 In their science project on 'Blood Heart' Year 6 took part in practical activities to find out about the heart's circulatory system and the passage of deoxygenated and oxygenated blood.